 - 3.4.3.
 Odors.
 For the purposes of 45CSR4, the permittee shall maintain a record of all odor complaints received, any investigation performed in response to such a complaint, and any responsive action(s) taken.
-[45CSR\$30-5.1.c.
+[45CSR§30-5.1.c.
 State-Enforceable only.] - 3.4.4.
 The permittee shall maintain records indicating the use of any dust suppressants or any other suitable dust control measures applied at the facility.
-The permittee shall also inspect all fugitive dust control systems weekly from May 1 through September 30 and monthly from October 1 through April 30 to ensure that they are operated as necessary and maintained in good working order.
+The permittee shall inspect all fugitive dust control systems weekly from May 1 through September 30 and monthly (except for fly ash, see permit condition 3.1.10.) from October 1 through April 30, to ensure that they are operated as necessary and maintained in good working order.
 The permittee shall maintain records of all scheduled and non-scheduled maintenance and shall state any maintenance or corrective actions taken as a result of the weekly and/or monthly inspections, the times the fugitive dust control system(s) were inoperable and any corrective actions taken.